irfanbroo/Recycler_view_android/README.md

 - Add more examples of different RecyclerView layouts.
 - Implement data binding with ViewModel.
-- Improve the swipe-to-delete and drag-and-drop features.
+- Improve the swipe-to-delete and drag-and-drop features

 ## License